kokomocha/MCMC-Anomaly-Detection/README.md

 This approach is particularly effective in complex systems where normal behavior cannot be defined through simple thresholds or fixed rules, such as in financial transactions, network traffic, or sensor data.
 MCMC-based anomaly detection is robust to noise and adaptable to dynamic environments, as it leverages probabilistic reasoning to handle uncertainty and variability.

-## This Repository
-**This repository contains the 3 Reference Papers used to design and propose Anomaly detection models for Data Center Cooling Systems in 2019-2020.
-This approach had also been a pre-cursor to exploring a Reinforcement Learning Model.**

-A Data Center has to maintain fixed range of temperatures, typically 18-22 deg celcius for optimal functioning of servers.
-Also, maximizing Energy Efficency is still considered a great challenge despite tracking and predicting server loads, DC aisle temperatures and Airflows.
-This stems due the unsolved Physics problem of Sequential Hot air-Cold air interactions at macro-scale which lead to formation of localized "Hot Spots".

-In the specific Cooling Audit case, Markov Chain Monte Carlo was used to predict sequential Markov Processes influencing Hot Spot Creation for the Cooling Layout and Operational Machines scenarios.
-Based on sensor data, probaabilities were inferred from priors to check against posterior probabalities of ideal scenaries to tag the state as an anomaly.